 Nebraska Wine Tours offers visitors an opportunity to visit some of Nebraska’s best vineyards and wineries.
 Their tours are typically about five hours long and include three stops with samples.

 Hungry?
 Omaha Culinary Tours offer walking and shuttle tours of Omaha’s culinary history.
 Tours include samples at some of the city’s best and unique eateries.

 The Durham Museum is located at Omaha’s former Union Station a few steps south of the Old Market.
 The museum offers a great look into the city’s history through exhibits and other attractions.
-The museum hosts special exhibits.
-The current exhibit is “Top Secret,” a look into the world of spying.
+The museum hosts special exhibits, including “Fighting for the Right to Fight…”

 If you’re in the mood to stop and smell the flowers, then a visit to the Lauritzen Gardens botanical center and conservatory is a must.
 The 100-acre gardens are home to beautiful flowers, plants and sculptures.
 The conservatory offers a walk through tropical gardens, as well as temperate plants and vegetation.

 If you’d like to venture outside Omaha’s downtown, we suggest a visit to Boys Town.
 Most people have heard of the home for wayward boys (and girls) founded by Father Flanagan.
 An Academy Award-winning movie was based on the story, and starred Spencer Tracy and Mickey Rooney.
 Boys Town is celebrating its 100th anniversary during 2017.

 Omaha is proud of its military history.
 The Strategic Air Museum outside Omaha – near Ashland – shares the story about the strongest military command and its role during the Cold War that began shortly after World War II and ended with the collapse of the Soviet Union-led eastern bloc in the late 1980s.
 The SAC and Aerospace Museum has one of the best collections of aircraft and space vehicles in the country.